 Prix de L'Arc de Triomphe - Odds To Win

-The "Arc" as it is commonly known throughout the racing world, is the richest turf race in the world and one of the premier wagering events, with future bets a mainstay of just about every offshore racebook.
+The "Arc" as it is commonly known throughout the racing world, is the richest turf race in the world and one of the premier wagering events, with future bets a mainstay of just about every racebook.
 Early favorite Almanzor is one serious horse, having defeated 2016 Arc winner Found twice before last year's edition.

 Found, of course, went on to win the Arc while Almanzor's connections opted to skip the race.
 Trained by Jean-Claude Rouget, Almanzor seems patiently, but intently pointed towards the 2017 Arc.
 Bettors keeping an eye on the future wagers will certainly want to see how Almanzor comes off the layoff in the summer of 2017.